 Spay and Neuter Clinic

 As Open Door shelters, no animal is ever turned away when it no longer has a home.
-However, spaying or neutering your animals is CRITICAL for controlling the animal population.
+However, spaying or neutering your animals is critical for controlling the pet over-population problem.
 Less unwanted litters = less abandoned animals in need of homes.

-For just $70, your cat can be spayed or neutered, given a rabies and FVRCP (distemper) vaccine, flea treatment, and nail trim.
+For just $70, your cat can be spayed or neutered, given a rabies and FVRCP (distemper) vaccine, and microchipped.
 This fee does NOT include an examination by the veterinarian.
 We recommend that you schedule an appointment for an exam in our clinic prior to surgery.

 Dog Spay/Neuter Information:

 All Dogs must be properly vaccinated prior to scheduling a surgery (spay/neuter) appointment.
 Dogs who are not current on vaccines can be seen once in Humane Animal Rescue’s veterinary clinics for a pre-surgical exam and vaccinations.
-Please call 412-345-7300 x223 to schedule an initial appointment.
+Please call 412-345-7300 to schedule an initial appointment.

 If your dog is already vaccinated, our clinic staff must see a vaccination record prior to scheduling spay/neuter surgery.
 This record can be faxed, along with your contact information, to 412-661-8726 and our staff will call you to set up a surgery appointment.
 Alternatively, you can stop in with the vaccination records during our normal hours and schedule the appointment in person.